open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% /alert %}}

-The following configuration can be used to emit internal traces from the Collector to an OTLP backend:
+The following configuration can be used to emit internal traces from the Collector to an OTLP/gRPC backend:

 ```yaml
 service: